Skip to content

 Be careful and do not add user to ckanext.files.owner.cascade_access.
 User's own files are considered private and most likely you don't really need anyone else to be able to see or modify these files.

 The second option is ckanext.files.owner.transfer_as_update.
 When transfer-as-update enabled, any user who has <OWNER_TYPE>_update permission, can transfer own files to this OWNER_TYPE.
-Intead of using this option, you can define <OWNER_TYPE>_file_transfer.
+I.e, if you can resource_update, you can transfer files owned by you to this resource.
+Afther that, if cascade_access for resource is enabled, anyone who can read the resource, can read the file owned by it as well.

 And the third option is ckanext.files.owner.scan_as_update.
 Just as with ownership transfer, it gives user permission to list all files of the owner if user can <OWNER_TYPE>_update it.
-Intead of using this option, you can define <OWNER_TYPE>_file_scan.
+If you can resource_update the resource, you can also files_file_scan this resource and see the list of all files owned by it.